 COLORADO SPRINGS, COLORADO -- Oakwood Homes, a "premier" new home company based in Denver, advertises quality and value as their biggest selling point.
 With 2x6 exterior construction, blown-in insulation, and concrete roofing tiles, they do have a lot to offer.
 HOWEVER, they will use these "advantages" to justify higher pricing for their products.
 Be wary of their sales tactics, incentive programs, and company policies.
 Here's why:

-They will tell you that they are the only builders that offer these products.
+Sales Tactics: They will tell you that they are the only builders that offer these products.
 They will try to justify that "2 years ago, they didn't offer incentives, so you should feel lucky to be getting them".
 Additionally, they will tell you that all new home builders in Colorado don't negotiate sale price, incentives, or closing costs.

 The Truth: with the increase in "green" living, most builders are offering these higher quality products, and for less!
 In addition, Oakwood is one of the only ones that DO NOT negotiate price, incentives, or closing.
 They are the exception, not the norm.
-You are a customer, not a commodity...and you are valuable.
+You are a customer, not a commodity and you are valuable.
 Remember that.

-- The Truth: realize that 24,000 in credits does not equal an actual cash value of $24,000.
+Incentive Program: Oakwood offers 24,000 in Homebuyer's CREDITS in several combinations which appears competitive to what other builders offer.
+The Truth: realize that 24,000 in credits does not equal an actual cash value of $24,000.
 While ingeniously marketed to APPEAR equal to cash value, these incentives may actually only be worth 50-75% of the actual cash value.
-Bottom Line- 24,000 in homebuyer credits does not equal $24,000 in value! (more like $12,000-$18,000...if you're lucky).
+Bottom Line- 24,000 in home buyer credits does not equal $24,000 in value! (more like $12,000-$18,000 if you're lucky).

+The Truth: While home price may not be negotiable, those other factors (incentives, closing costs, cash back) should be negotiated as they DO NOT affect home price.
 The lesson: being a well-informed buyer when it comes to the new home market is important if you want to "get what you pay" for and avoid any unnecessary costs associated with your purchase.
 There are a few key things you need to really know to make your home buying experience a good one:

+Know what incentives the builder is offering and how they will negotiate them.
+Always ask - the worst they can tell you is "no".
 3. Understand what is included in your closing costs, paying close attention to what the buyer can/should pay (if at all) and what the seller can/should pay.
 New home sales reps will try to tell you each state is different, but after long-hours of internet research I am here to tell you that closing costs are legitimately negotiable across the nation.

-Beware of the company that claims they do not negotiate closing costs as they are probably more worried about their bottom line than making you their customer and giving your home buying experience real value.
+incentives, and negotiation of closing costs gives you leverage and will make your decision making easier.
 DO YOUR RESEARCH.
 The internet is a wonderful tool!